How can we help you today?

 Here’s how to set it up:

-- Secure similar domain names.
+• Secure similar domain names.
 After identifying the most common typos through your analytics, check their availability using a domain search tool.
-Focus first on domains that pose the highest risk to your brand— like close misspellings that could trick visitors.
+Focus first on domains that pose the highest risk to your brand, such as close misspellings that could trick visitors.
 You can register these domains and add domain privacy to protect your ownership information.

-- Choose a redirect method.
+• Choose a redirect method.
 Most web hosting providers offer an option to redirect domains, often called domain forwarding.
-To set this up, log in to your hosting account and find the section for domain management.
+To set this up, log in to your hosting account and locate the domain management section.
 Look for options like “Redirects” or “Forwarding.”
 If you’re using WordPress, you can install a plugin like “Redirection” to manage this more easily.

 If you’re looking for a registrar that makes setting up these essential redirects straightforward, Network Solutions can easily help you manage your domains effectively.
 If your domain is currently registered elsewhere, you can easily transfer your domain to Network Solutions to take advantage of their features.